laurent85v/archuseriso/readme.md

 * support Nvidia proprietary driver by configuring a basic setup (driver not installed by default)
 * rEFInd as the default EFI boot manager
-* alternate method available for installing
+* alternate method for installing to disk
   (see install_alternative.txt in /root directory)

 Archuseriso configs